 Finally, speak with your doctor if your teen complains of pain during sports and exercise.

 Everyone can benefit from being physically fit.
 Staying fit can help improve self-esteem and decrease the risk of serious illnesses (such as heart disease and stroke) later in life.
-In addition, regular physical activity can help teens learn to meet physical and emotional challenges they face every day.
+And regular physical activity can help teens learn to meet the physical and emotional challenges they face every day.

 Help your teen commit to fitness by being a positive role model and exercising regularly, too.
 For fitness activities you can enjoy together, try bike rides, hitting a tennis ball around, going to a local swimming pool, or even playing games like capture the flag and touch football.
 Not only are you working together to reach your fitness goals, it's a great opportunity to stay connected with your teen.